 Often, cystitis related to stress.
 However, dehydration and poor diet can aggravate the problem.
 Remove anxiety triggers, encourage hydration, and consider a change of diet.
 Wet food with high water content eases bladder issues in cats.

-According to Pet Health Network, feline cystitis will typically clear itself up in around a week.
+According to Pet Health Network, feline cystitis will clear itself up in around a week.
 This is a week of severe pain for your pet, though.

 Swollen Anal Glands in Cats

-If your cat verbalizes when emptying their bowels, they may have inflamed or swollen anal glands.
+If your cat verbalizes when emptying their bowels, then he may have inflamed or swollen anal glands.
 This will be visible upon inspection.

 A cat with swollen anal glands will be in significant discomfort.
-They will scoot along the ground, and lick their rear constantly.
+He will scoot along the ground, and lick his rear constantly.
 Their anus will also smell very strongly.

 Loose, watery stools cause swollen anal glands.
 Whenever your cat eliminates, some pressure is placed in the glands to release fluid.
 If your cat does not poop enough, or only releases loose waste, this pressure will not be applied.

 Swollen anal glands can be avoided by feeding your cat a high-quality, protein-rich diet.
-You’ll also need to ensure that they receive enough fiber.
+You’ll also need to ensure that he receives enough fiber.

 If your cat’s anal glands are swollen, it’ll need to be expressed.
 A vet can do this, or you can do it yourself following these instructions from AnimalWised.

 My Cat Meows After Pooping

-If your cat is vocal after it’s used the litter box, it could be in pain.
-It’s rare for a cat with a medical ailment to eliminate silently, and then express their discomfort.
+If your cat is vocal after he’s used the litter box, he could be in pain.
+It’s rare for a cat with a medical ailment to eliminate silently and then express his discomfort.

-What’s equally like is that your cat is informing you what they’ve done.
+What’s equally like is that your cat is informing you what he’s done.
 This is so that you can clean up the litter box.
-After your cat poops, they’ll bury their waste to hide the smell.
-They may also scratch the floor, which is an extension of this behavior.
+After your cat poops, he’ll bury his waste to hide the smell.
+He may also scratch the floor, which is an extension of this behavior.

-As long as your cat can smell their feces, they won’t feel safe.
-It will likely put them off eating and drinking.
-You should never place food or water bowls close to a litter tray.
+As long as your cat can smell his feces, he won’t feel safe.
+It will likely put him off eating and drinking.
+You should never place food or water bowls close to your pet’s litter tray.